tanmatt/QuoteOfTheDay/README.md

 - Fri Feb 23 07:00:08 2024 | Never let your schooling interfere with your education. - Mark Twain
 - Sat Feb 24 07:00:06 2024 | By all means let's be open-minded, but not so open-minded that our brains drop out. - Richard Dawkins
 - Sun Feb 25 07:00:05 2024 | The wise are wise only because they love.
 The fool are fools only because they think they can understand love. - Paulo Coelho
+- Mon Feb 26 07:00:07 2024 | Death is the solution to all problems.
+No man - no problem. - Joseph Stalin